 Santa Claus is coming to town!
 This round squeaky DIY Santa dog toy combines sturdy base materials and decorative fleece embellishments for a tough but cute stuffed Christmas dog toy.
 The jury is out on whether squeaking Santa’s face qualifies the boys for the naughty list, but they definitely think their squeaky stuffed Santa is rather nice indeed!

 This toy was revisited years later in a different design as part of our Christmas triangle toy collection.
-It includes a triangular version of a squeaky Santa Claus dog toy as well as a coordinating squeaky stuffed Christmas elf dog toy and a squeaky stuffed Christmas tree dog toy.
-Check out the new designs for additional DIY ideas.
+It includes a triangular version of a squeaky Santa Claus dog toy as well as a coordinating squeaky Christmas elf dog toy and a squeaky Christmas tree dog toy.
+Check out the new designs for additional DIY ideas!
 You can find all of our DIY stuffed dog toys and DIY squeaky dog toys, including these, via the archives.

 Sewing DIY Dog Toys

 Stuffed dog toys follow the same basic principles as you would use if sewing (or buying) for a small child – no loose parts to nibble free and everything securely stitched into a sturdy toy.
 It is particularly important to know your pet and how they play before making or buying toys.
 Not all toys are suitable to all pets.
 Check out our post on toy safety for helpful links and resources.

 How to Make a DIY Stuffed Santa Dog Toy (Round Face)

 To make a similar stuffed Santa dog toy, you will need: